Frequently Asked Questions

 Members of the board includes H.E. the Prime Minister and Minister of Interior; H.E. the President of the Qatar Olympic Committee; H.E.
 Sheikh Mohamed bin Hamad Al Thani as Managing Director; H.E. the Minister of Finance; H.E. the Minister of Culture and Sports; H.E. the Minister of Development Planning and Statistics; H.E. the Minister of Transport and Communications; H.E. the Minister of Municipality and Environment; and H.E. the President of the Qatar Football Association.

 The number of workers change on a monthly basis.
-At peak construction more than 36,000 workers, mainly from from India, Bangladesh, Nepal, China and Africa, have been engaged on SC projects.
+At peak construction more than 36,000 workers, mainly from from India, Bangladesh and Nepal have been engaged on SC projects.

 The SC has always believed that Qatar's hosting of the FIFA World Cup™ can be a catalyst to accelerate positive initiatives already being undertaken in Qatar, leaving a legacy of meaningful and sustainable progress with regards to workers' welfare.